||Paris in America

 A Deaf Nanticoke Shoemaker and His Daughter

 Clara Jean Mosley Hall

 Clara Jean Mosley Hall has inhabited various cultural worlds in her life: Native American, African American, Deaf, and hearing.
-The hearing daughter of a Deaf Nanticoke Indian, who grew up in Dover, Delaware’s black community in the 1950s and 60s, Hall describes the intersections of these identities in Paris in America.
+The hearing daughter of a Deaf Nanticoke man, who grew up in Dover, Delaware’s Black community in the 1950s and 60s, Hall describes the intersections of these identities in Paris in America.
 By sharing her father’s experiences and relating her own struggles and successes, Hall honors her father’s legacy of hard work and perseverance and reveals the complexities of her own unique background.

 Hall went on to become a college professor, mentor, philanthropist, and advocate for Deaf students from diverse backgrounds.
 Her memoir is a celebration of her family, her faith, her journey, and her heritage.